 A large online, user-supported, mineralogical reference with information on mineral species and localities.
 There are many images of different mineral species, and a message board and chat room for discussing collecting and classifying minerals as well as other topics.

 A large mineralogical database with extensive information on mineral species and their classifications also includes images, optical, X-ray, and radiation data.
 Many species have 3D crystallographic models that can be freely rotated.

 An excellent online book by Dr. David A. Kring with information on meteorite origins, discovery, and identification.

 ASU Center for Meteorite Studies

-Descriptions and pictures of different types of meteorites, information on how to identify a meteorite and a map of the meteorite finds in Arizona.
+Descriptions and pictures of different types of meteorites, information on how to identify a meteorite, and a map of the meteorite found in Arizona.

 U.S. Geological Survey